JoshAlvarado/JoshAlvarado.github.io/README.md

-# denishrana09.github.io
+# JoshAlvarado.github.io

-Github Repo for Denish Rana's Website
+Github Repo for Joshua Alvarado's Website

 ## How to get your own?